-2) Contact the American Health Care Academy at 1-888-277-7865 and ask for Lilly Hall.
-Inform them you are an ECI contractor with MHMR Tarrant and you need the online "Healthcare CPR/AED & First Aid Combo" certification, located at https://CPRaedcourse.com - conducted via ZOOM (approximately 3 hours; no reimbursement).
+Contact the American Health Care Academy at 1-888-277-7865.
+Inform them you are an ECI contractor with MHMR of Tarrant County and you need the online "Healthcare CPR/AED & First Aid Combo" certification, located at https://CPRaedcourse.com - conducted via ZOOM (approximately 3 hours; no reimbursement).